lbovolini/object-mapper/README.md

 ## Restrictions

-Maps only corresponding origin object field if it have getter method and destination object have corresponding setter method
+  - Maps only corresponding origin object field if it has getter method and destination object have corresponding setter method
+  - Returned class should have accessible constructor without parameters
+  - Getter and setter methods name should have more than 3 characters

 ## Requirements